textX/textX/docs/grammar.rst

 - Abstract rules
 - Match rules

-**Abstract rules** are rules given as a ordered choice of other rules.
+**Abstract rules** are rules given as an ordered choice of other rules.
 For example::

   Command: